adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 #### What about Social Providers?

 In each of the social providers, the identity provider SDK (provided by Facebook, Google, or Twitter) will need to be integrated.
-In general, these use callbacks and are more complicated to integrate than those that already have a PCL.
+In general, these SDKs are provided for a native platform (Objective-C or Swift for iOS, Java for Android), use callbacks or delegates (as is common practice in native libraries) and are thus more complicated to integrate with your mobile client than those that have a C#/.NET SDK delivered on NuGet.

 The reward for doing so are a more integrated experience on mobile devices.
 For example, if you integrate the Google Play Services SDK in an Android app, the app will seamlessly authenticate itself with the connected